robch/book-of-ai/docs/openai-asst/openai-asst-non-streaming-js/sample-overview.md

 }
 ```

-**STEP 3**: Initialize the OpenAI client and the helper class with the configuration settings:
+**STEP 3**: Initialize the OpenAI client and the helper class with the configuration settings.

 ```javascript title="main.js"
 const openai = new OpenAI({